 City, University of London is committed to ensuring continued compliance with the Concordat to Support Research Integrity and to support and embed a culture of research integrity.

-This is City’s first annual report and covers the period 1 October 2016 to 30 September 2017.
 The annual reports will highlight good practice and procedures as applicable to the year in question and will report on issues, developments and enhancements relevant to the institutional governance and operational framework for research integrity.

 The reports will be designed to be independent of previous years, and some repetition can therefore be expected in future reports.

 Note that in this report research ethics is treated as a subdivision of research integrity.

 Read the annual Research Integrity reports

 City, University of London Framework for Good Practice in Research

 A joint request from the Research Councils requires all institutions in receipt of funds to have an appropriate policy and related procedures in place for sound scientific conduct in research, including an appropriate procedure for investigating allegations of misconduct.
 City complies with this requirement through its Framework for Good Practice in Research.

 The Framework applies to all staff and students who are engaged in or support research activity and is intended to assist City in achieving its strategic goal to support high quality research.